Last Updated on 10th September 2022 by Sophie Nadeau

-Nestled down a little lane and close to the British Museum, Persephone Books is a publisher and bookstore in the heart of Bloomsbury, an area of London well-known for its many independent stores and quirky coffee shops.
+Prior to this date, Persephone Books was nestled down a little lane and close to the British Museum, in the heart of Bloomsbury, an area of London well-known for its many independent stores and quirky coffee shops, not to mention its beautiful bookstores such as Persephone.

-What may well be London’s most unusual and unique bookstore can be found within the walls of an equally interesting building.
-The Grade II building was constructed in the early 18th-century and the area itself is most-famous for the Bloomsbury Group, an association of English writers including Virginia Woolf and E. M. Forster.
+When Persephone was in London, it may well have been London’s most unusual and unique bookstore.
+The Grade II building which housed the bookshop was constructed in the early 18th-century and the area itself is most-famous for the Bloomsbury Group, an association of English writers including Virginia Woolf and E. M. Forster.

-Step inside this oasis of calm in the heart of the city and you’ll find row upon row of neatly grey bound titles, all waiting to be discovered.
-The vibe is friendly and welcoming, while the decor is light and bright.
-Behind the several counters, staff members sit typing away and books are piled into just about every usable space.
+Those who stepped inside this oasis of calm in the heart of the city would have found row upon row of neatly grey bound titles, all waiting to be discovered.
+The vibe was friendly and welcoming, while the decor was light and bright.
+Behind the several counters, staff members sat typing away and books were piled into just about every usable space.

 Persephone Books was founded in 1998 by Nicola Beauman as a way of reprinting neglected fiction and non-fiction.
 A concept that began in a small room above a pub soon grew exponentially.
 After several years in a basement in Clerkenwell, the success of the company meant that the offices and store soon moved to Bloomsbury.